Techtonique/test-techtonique-daily/README.md

 # test-techtonique-daily

-Run exhaustive tests of the [Techtnonique API](https://www.techtonique.net/) on a daily basis.
+Run exhaustive tests of the [Techtonique API](https://www.techtonique.net/) on a daily basis.